 Finally, let’s see how frequency impacts the converter’s DCC mode.
 Set D = 80% and slowly increase the frequency in the integrated WG by selecting the frequency settings box and using the arrow keys to increase the frequency.
 The significant digit the cursor is in front of is the digit the arrow keys will change.

 We know that the converter is no longer operating in DCC when these oscillations are not present in the VL waveform.
 At around 4.3kHz, the converter returns to continuous conduction mode.
 This type of active learning style can be great for teaching students why component selection is important for desired device operation.

 Figure 16: VL in CC @ 4.3kHz

-This lab goes through a typical buck converter analysis for undergraduates while focusing on how to use the integrated instrument environment of Moku:Go to quickly get the converter running and then do basic performance analysis.
-The ability to vary the converter’s duty cycle and switching frequency while viewing specific waveforms in the integrated oscilloscope environment allows for students to easily see how these parameters affect the performance of a converter.
+This lab goes through a typical buck converter analysis for undergraduates while focusing on how to use the integrated instrument environment of Moku:Go to quickly get the converter running and then do a basic performance analysis.
+The ability to vary the converter’s duty cycle and switching frequency while viewing specific waveforms in the integrated oscilloscope environment allows students to easily see how these parameters affect the performance of a converter.
 It can also be great for quickly comparing converter performance against different components since the power supplies are also accessible from the same interface and screenshots of converter performance can be quickly saved since the scope and controls are already on your computer.